expo/expo/packages/expo-notifications/README.md

   - [`scheduleNotificationAsync`](#schedulenotificationasyncnotificationrequest-notificationrequestinput-promisestring) -- schedules a notification to be triggered in the future
   - [`cancelScheduledNotificationAsync`](#cancelschedulednotificationasyncidentifier-string-promisevoid) -- removes a specific scheduled notification
   - [`cancelAllScheduledNotificationsAsync`](#cancelallschedulednotificationsasync-promisevoid) -- removes all scheduled notifications
+  - [`getNextTriggerDateAsync`](#getnexttriggerdateasynctrigger-schedulablenotificationtriggerinput-promisenumber--null) -- calculates next trigger date for a notification trigger
 - **dismissing notifications**
   - [`getPresentedNotificationsAsync`](#getpresentednotificationsasync-promisenotification) -- fetches information about all notifications present in the notification tray (Notification Center)
   - [`dismissNotificationAsync`](#dismissnotificationasyncidentifier-string-promisevoid) -- removes a specific notification from the notification tray